 “Parental Sleep and Employment: Evidence from a British Cohort Study“.(with Sarah Flèche) CEP Discussion Paper No 1467, 2017.

-“Does Long-Term Care Subsidisation Reduce Hospital Admissions?“.
-CESifo working papers, 6078.
-CESifo Group, Munich, Germany, March 2017 (with Sergi Jimenez and Cristina Vilaplana).
+“Does Long-Term Care Subsidisation Reduce Hospital Admissions?“. (with Sergi Jimenez and Cristina Vilaplana).
+CESIfo working paper 6078, CESifo Group, Munich, Germany 2017.